school-of-data/GIS-curriculum/kenya/module8/module8.md

 In the down right side corner, the topology checker window lists all errors identified based on the rules we have defined in the earlier phase.
 If the Show errors checkbox is ticked, then the errors will be highlighted on the map with red.
 Double clicking on a selected error, will move the map to its location.

 The process of correcting the errors in a dataset, be it geometry related (duplicates, gaps etc.) or in the attribute related  (missing values, misspelled etc.) is called cleaning a dataset and it is most times as cumbersome as it is necessary.
 Although there are functionalities to support a semi-automatically cleaning process, the user’s input is often necessary.
 For example, in figure 8.14, we have zoomed in an error in our points of interest layer, a duplicated point.
-As it can be seen, there are 2 point depicting one cafe, the difference being in the attribute table where one is listed as a cafe and one as a “doityourself” - which one can assume might be a popular name for cafes where you prepare your own coffee.
+As it can be seen, there are 2 point depicting one school, this can also be seen in the attribute table.

 ![Duplicate point error in points of interest vector layer](media/fig814.png "sDuplicate point error in points of interest vector layer")

 Figure 8.14 - Duplicate point error in points of interest vector layer

 In this particular case, the decision of the user would most probably be to remove the duplicate point, as it can insert error in further spatial analysis.
-For example, if a town official wants to know how many restaurants and cafes are in a specific neighbourhood, the duplicate point will insert an error in the results and that could eventually lead to mislead decisions.
+For example, if a town official wants to know how many schools are in a specific neighbourhood, the duplicate point will insert an error in the results and that could eventually lead to mislead decisions.

 Therefore, we will proceed with an automatic removal of the duplicate points.
 To do it, we will use a core functionality of QGIS - **Delete duplicate geometries** - found in the processing toolbox.
 Your QGIS should look as in figure 8.15.